BAMGames/europa-universalis-rules/doc/hre.md

 if HOL did intervene, else goes to MA (unless already better) of AUS (if major), else goes to neutral.

-## History of Palatinate and Bavaria (done)
+## History of Palatinate and Bavaria

 Palatinate is in fact up to four lines:

   * Duchy of Zweibrücken
   * Palatinate of the Rhine
   * Palatinate Neuburg
   * Palatinate Sulzbach

 These lines are cousin to the Bavarian lines of the Wittelsbach, and indeed in 1799, all territories became Bavarian (well, sort of: the